 The authors of the test, who are qualified psychologists and should really know better, insist that implicit bias is demonstrated when users react significantly quicker in one of the rounds compared to the other.
 Slowness of reaction is explained by inability of a participant to link two categories together.
 For example, if a participant was pressing the buttons quickly when male and career were placed on the left and female and home were placed on the right, but slowed down when home and career were switched, it is assumed that the participant has a strong bias towards traditional gender roles and struggles to link “female” with “career”.

 However, many reputable scientists dispute that it is the case.
 It is a well-known fact that many people find it easier to learn a completely new pattern of actions than learn a pattern that is opposite to the one that is already known to them.
-So, if most of the participant of the tests were slowing down in the round two, this can be explained by other factors than unconscious bias.
+So, when participant were slowing down in the round two, other factors can explain it.
+It’ doesn’t necessarily have to be unconcious bias.

-So, perhaps the authors of the tests have deliberately designed it in such a way that most of the participants would be likely to slow down in the round two, so the idea that biases of all sorts are widespread in the society could be manufactured.
-The fact that Arab (ethnicity) is strongly linked to Muslim (religion) in the test, despite those categories not always being linked in real life, further suggests political motives behind the test.
+So, perhaps the authors have deliberately designed it so most of the participants would slow down in round two.
+Maybe they wanted to manufacture the idea that the bias is widespread.
+The fact that Arab (ethnicity) strongly ties to Muslim (religion) in the test, despite those categories not always being the same in real life, further suggests political motives behind the test.

 Despite its lack of scientific validity, the test was highly promoted to be used by corporations to increase workplace diversity.
-The implications are that people may receive unnecessary counseling or even be called to disciplinary meetings because of a test that probably has no basis in reality.
+The implications are that people may receive unnecessary counseling.
+Or some may even be called to disciplinary meetings.
+All because of a test that probably has no basis in reality.
 Some companies have already made unconscious bias training mandatory.

 Dismissing something that works when science doesn’t offer an explanation